dannyvassallo/project_one_boiler/README.md

 *  Change background video with each search submitted
 * Query different event APIs for things other than music related events
 * Create a profile page for individual user where they can save events and favorite bands
+* Use Spotify API to grab random track and play on search through audio player